wildcatdb/wildcat/readme.md

 - A tombstone is dropped if it's older than the oldest active read and no longer needed in higher levels.

 ### SSTable Metadata
-Each SSTable tracks the following main met
+Each SSTable tracks the following main meta details:
 - Min and Max keys for fast range filtering
 - EntryCount (total number of valid records) used for recreating filters if need be
 - Size (approximate byte size) used for when reopening levels
 - Optional BloomFilter for accelerated key lookups
+- Level (mainly tells us during reopening and compaction)

 We only list the main meta data but there is more for internal use.